studenttak/modules/0435/mdModule.md

 3. Guidance to implementation in TTPASM:
   * Break the implementation into conceptual steps, each focusing on describing a specific task (e.g., frame allocation, parameter access, variable access, assignments, etc.).
 Avoid specific syntax, mnemonics, or direct instructions.
   * For each step:
-    * Explain what needs to be done in terms of stack operations, register usage and memory access.
+    * Explain what needs to be done in terms of stack operations, register usage, and memory access.
     * Refer to offsets from the stack pointer for accessing frame items using labels, without detailing the corresponding TTPASM code
     * Relate steps directly to the equivalent C constructs and how the stack layout supports their execution.
   * Avoid providing TTPASM mnemonics, instruction sequences, or concrete register assignments.
 Instead, focus on the logical flow and interactions between registers, memory, and stack frames.